 The first step to improving the workplace experience is to take a holistic approach to office design.
 Combine the emotional aspects of the workplace (such as spontaneous conversations and impromptu meetings) with the more objective elements —operations, business strategy and data insights — and use these to inform your decisions.

 Our partners at Sodexo explain it this way: “Experience design asks leaders to build agile and adaptive strategies that can be tweaked and tested over time, blending data and analytics with user-centered approaches to simplify lives.
-A successful workplace design requires specific ways of thinking framed by needs that work for your individuals, teams and company.”
+A dynamic workplace design requires specific ways of thinking framed by needs that work for your individuals, teams and company.”

 Taking this approach creates an environment where your workforce has what it needs to maximize their output and innovation.